 welcome To Ozhemp

-Dharmic Pty Ltd trading as OzHemp has been established to commercially develop the many derivative products that can be produced from the cultivation of the hemp primary product.
+Dharmic Pty Ltd trading as OzHemp has been established to commercially develop the many derivative products that can be produced from the cultivation of the hemp.

 Reduces Reliance on Imported Oil and Increases Energy Security

 Dependence on fossil fuel imports is a concern shared by many countries, prompting expanded production and use of domestically produced renewable fuels.
 This is reflected in our increasing trade deficit due to petroleum product imports, which have increased from $448 million in 2001, to $6.3 billion in financial year 2005.
 The deficit due to petroleum produce imports now accounts for 25% of Australia's total trade deficit.
 Renewable fuels such as cellulose ethanol represent a reliable domestic source of energy and generate economic and environmental benefits.
 It is one of the most cost effective ways to reduce greenhouse gas emissions and gasoline use in road transport.
 Cellulose ethanol is made from the non-food portion of renewable feedstock such as cereal straws, corn stover and hemp stalks.

 Hemp produces four times more cellulose per acre than trees.
 Cellulose ethanol is a fully renewable, advanced biofuel that can be used in today's cars.
 It is one of the most cost effective ways to reduce greenhouse gas emissions and gasoline consumption use in road transport, and can deliver CO2 reduction benefits similar to improved vehicle efficiency.
 Hemp is among the earth's primary renewable resources, trees cut down take 50 to 500 years to grow back while hemp can be cultivated in as little as 110 days, and can yield 4 times more over a 20 year period.